NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/ActivationsApi.md

             var apiInstance = new ActivationsApi(config);
             var activationId = 56;  // int | Enlighten ID of the activation(system).
 System-generated.
-            var expand = (SystemExpandEnum) "owner";  // SystemExpandEnum? | Retrieve more information about the activation.
+            var expand = new SystemExpandEnum?(); // SystemExpandEnum? | Retrieve more information about the activation.
 The expand query parameter is a comma-separated list of associations to expand. (optional)

             try
             {